tom-wolfe/brewdown/README.md

 ### Stat Blocks

-One of the more complex components that can be about As per the published adventures, you can produce descriptive or 'read aloud' text that is scripted.
-This can be done in two ways, either using the standard quoting syntax, or using the new triple quote (""") container with a description type.
+One of the more complex components that can be rendered is the monster stat block.
+An example for the correct formatting for these is listed below.
+There is currently no way to make a wide (two-column) stat block.

 #### Stat Block Markdown